arenaxr/arena-docs/content/python/animations.md

 ##  Animations

 ### Dispatching Animations
-You can add animations to objects that will run when `run_animations` is called:
+You can add animations to objects that will run when `scene.run_animations(...)` is called:
 ```python
 obj = Box()
 obj.dispatch_animation(